jonhiggs/osxvpncli/README.md

       vpn [OPTION] <vpn_name>

     OPTIONS:
-      connect         Establish a connection to a VPN. disconnect      Disconnect an established connection.
+      connect         Establish a connection to a VPN disconnect      Disconnect an established connection
-      status          Show the status of each of your VPN connections.
+      status          Show the status of each of your VPN connections